You can view the guide below as a PDF [Download PDF]

 Bishops’ Transcripts of Parish Registers

 Where the registers contain gaps, or are missing altogether, it is worth checking the Bishops’ Transcripts.
-These are held at Worcestershire Record Office for parishes in the south west of the County and at Lichfield Record Office for the north and east.
+These are held at Worcestershire Record Office for parishes in the south west of the County and at Staffordshire Record Office for the north and east.

 Marriage Bonds and Allegations

-Many people chose to marry away from their home parish, especially in the 17th and 18th centuries, and records of these, (where they survive), containing more information than is found in parish registers are at Worcestershire Record Office and Lichfield Record Office.
+Many people chose to marry away from their home parish, especially in the 17th and 18th centuries, and records of these, (where they survive), containing more information than is found in parish registers are at Worcestershire Record Office and Staffordshire Record Office.

 Nonconformist and Roman Catholic Registers